allebone/help.omni.af.mil/docs/PEX/Training.md

 6. Select the Signatures in each dropdown menu.

 7. By clicking the Apply button once all of the names are entered in the Signature dropdown, each Signature that has a name selected can now be signed.
-By clicking the OK button once al of the names are entered in the Signature dropdown, the dialog box wil close.
+By clicking the OK button once all of the names are entered in the Signature dropdown, the dialog box wil close.

 8. Click Sign.
 The Sign dialog opens where the user sees their name, rank, branch of service and Squadron.
 There is a text box where the user enters their PEX SID.